ruyrybeyro/QtSpecem/README.md

 Kempston Joystick ALT + cursor keys

 KNOWN BUGs

-- non documented flags of BIT n,(HL) not fully implemented (eg. WZ only partially documented).

 - SHIFT 0-9 does not work due to a Qt feature, use CTRL 0-9 instead.